Message brokers#

 Environment upgrade#

-PaaS services are upgraded regularly.
-If you want the already installed RabbitMQ service to support new features, then upgrade its environment.
+PaaS services are updated regularly.
+If you want the already deployed message broker service to support new features, then update its environment.
 For the current environment version, see the Information tab on the service page.

 Note